 Find out what online and offline communities for digital nomads you can easily join.

 Living a nomadic life can also be very challenging for your relationships.
 If you are single, it’s hard to build up something when you know exactly that you have to leave again soon.
 If you are in a relationship and your partner has a “normal” life somewhere far away, a distance relationship can be a nightmare.

 Even if your partner is a digital nomad, too, and travels with you, your relationship can be hard.
 You have to make new decisions every day and experience extreme situations, that might not be beneficial for your partnership.

-What to do: If you are single, there are now some dating apps out there, specialized on digital nomads, like Date A Nomad or Nomad Soulmates.
-Maybe it helps you finding like-minded people.
+What to do: If you are single, there are now some dating apps out there, specializing in digital nomads, like Date A Nomad or Nomad Soulmates.
+Maybe it helps you find like-minded people.

 And traveling together with your partner can be very exciting.
 Make sure to talk about where you want to go and all of your expectations and plans for the new place.
 Take your time when traveling and use it as an opportunity to grow further together.

 10. Starting All Over

 Moving around a lot also means that you constantly have to say goodbye to people, places, or routines.
 Wherever you go, you have to find a new place to live (or at least to stay for a few nights).
 You also have to find new friends all the time or else you will end up lonely.
 Jobs or income opportunities also tend to change often.
 If you are a person who gets easily attached to these kinds of things, you might struggle with new environments.